eranr/storylet/chapter2.rst

 When he finally entered the room he was aghast to see Jenkins sitting in the PTL’s chair smiling at him.

+Gerrit was busy thinking how inconceivable it is for Jenkins to smile, when he started to talk: "Thanks to you Gerrit I am now the plant's talent locator, and I want YOU for the next plat's big thing".
+Jenkins started preaching about the next big thing and Gerrit's karma, while pointing his blaming finger at him.
+Pointing the same way he used to point at his buggy code when he found it.
+By now, the smile left Jenkin's face, and Gerrit woke up with the word YOU resonating in his head.